 Interest rate risk is the risk that changes in interest rates will adversely affect the estimated fair value of an investment.
 LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 LAMP prepares its own interest rate risk disclosure using the weighted average maturity (WAM) method.
 The WAM of LAMP assets is restricted to not more than 60 days, and consists of no securities with a maturity in excess of 397 days.
-The WAM for LAMP's total investments is 20 days at June 30, 2023.
-Net investment income for the year ended December 31, 2023 consisted of interest income.
+The WAM for LAMP's total investments is 24 days at June 30, 2024.